B\'ezier Gaussian Processes for Tall and Wide Data: Discussion

 We introduced the B\'ezier Gaussian Process -- a GP, with a polynomial kernel in the Bernstein basis, that scales to a large number of observations, and remains space-filling for high number of input features (limited to a box-bounded domain).
 We illustrated that, with slight adjustments, the prior and posterior have similar behaviour to `usual' stationary kernels.
 We presented the B\'ezier buttress, a weighted graph to which we amortise the inference, rather than inferring the control points themselves.
 The B\'ezier buttress allows GP inference without any matrix inversion.
 Using the B\'ezier buttress, we inferred $6^{385}$ control points for the high-dimensional \emph{slice} dataset.

 We highlighted weaknesses of the proposed model: most crucially the tendency of overfitting when the $n/d$-ratio is low.
 The results demonstrate scalability in both $n$ and $d$, but does not solve the \emph{short, but wide} problem.
 The paper did not optimise over the hyperparameters of the proposed kernel, namely $\nu$ and $r$, but it showcased briefly that doing so might enhance B\'ezierGPs empirically; especially smart selection of the permutations is an interesting direction for future research.
+We speculate that optimising over orders, on a validation set, would alleviate some of the overfitting issues. \begin{ack} MJ is supported by the Carlsberg Foundation. \end{ack}